disneystreaming/smithy4s/README.md

 ## Benchmarks

-There's a module with benchmarks to compare against the handcrafted implementations of an http4s / Play with the generic ones run the benchmarks, one should execute:
+There's a module with benchmarks to compare against the handcrafted implementations of an http4s with the generic ones run the benchmarks, one should execute:

 ```sh
 sbt benchmark/jmh:run